scellecs/morpeh/README.md

 }
 ```

-Now, when the component is removed from the entity, the `Dispose()` method will be called on the `PlayerView` component.
+Now, when the component is removed from an entity, the `Dispose()` method
+will be called on the `PlayerView` component.

 ####  🧨 Unity Jobs And Burst